Collaborative Request Form for Minot State University Students

 A collaborative student is a student earning their degree from Minot State University (MiSU), but taking additional courses at another NDUS institution within the same term.
 The HOME institution is where the student is seeking a degree.
 The PROVIDER institution is where the student is requesting to enroll in an additional course, but not to pursue a degree.

+Please do not submit this form until after you have registered for your Minot State University courses.
 The following procedure and form is for Minot State University students only.

 As a collaborative student, you must agree to follow MSU's Collaborative Policies and Procedures as outlined below.
 Please read through these and carefully consider your collaborative request.
 It may not be in your best interest to register as a collaborative student if you are not planning on using these credits for financial aid.

 In order to enroll as a collaborative student, you must meet the following criteria:

 - You must be a fully admitted, degree-seeking student at MiSU.